2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/url-schema.md

 The App-identity can be either the word `auto` to use auto-detection, or the app-folder-name if you can't use auto-detection.

 > [!TIP]
-> Whenever you're working in DNN and accessing the endpoint from a module that contains the same App, then you should use auto-detection.
+> Whenever you're working in Dnn and accessing the endpoint from a module that contains the same App, then you should use auto-detection.

 > [!WARNING]
-> Auto-Detection relies on DNN mechanisms to detect the **Context** (usually sending the `PageId` and `ModuleId` in HTTP-headers).
+> Auto-Detection relies on Dnn mechanisms to detect the **Context** (usually sending the `PageId` and `ModuleId` in HTTP-headers).
 > 2sxc uses these headers to figure out what App you're using.
-If something fails in auto-detection, you're probably not using the normal DNN conventions for making REST calls.
+If something fails in auto-detection, you're probably not using the normal Dnn conventions for making REST calls.

 > [!WARNING]
 > When calling an endpoint from another website or a mobile App, you cannot use `auto` but must specify the app-folder name.